bustardcelly/blog-to-markdown/blog-posts/2014/02/12/cucumberjs-browser-update/index.md

 ...
 ```

-Utilizing the `getItemIndex()` method we created in passing the collection features from a previous article, we get back to failing.  <span style="color: red;">Added item should be found at first index. at World</span>
+Utilizing the `getItemIndex()` method we created in passing the collection features from a previous article, we get back to failing.

+<span style="color: red;">- Added item should be found at first index. at World</span>

 _/script/app.js_